zhangjiwei-japan/cross-modal-visual-audio-retrieval/README.md

 - The Raw dataset from: https://arxiv.org/abs/1712.01393.
 #### In addition, you can download the prepared [VEGAS](https://drive.google.com/file/d/142VXU9-3P2HcaCWCQVlezRGJguGnHeHD/view?usp=sharing) dataset.
 #### Please create veags file under the datasets file and place the downloaded data set in the vegas file: "datasets/vegas/".
-## 4. Execute train_model.py to train and evaluate the model as follows:
+## 4. Execute train_model.py to train and evaluate the model as follows　(vegas dataset):
 ```bash
 python train_model.py
 ```